-Established in the early 1960’s, Castlebrook Memorial Park is spread out over 180 acres of beautifully maintained parkland that provides for both cremation and burial memorial options.
+Established in 1962, Castlebrook Memorial Park is spread out over 180 acres of beautifully maintained parkland that provides for both cremation and burial memorial options.

 Castlebrook Memorial Park is located in a well known and convenient location in Rouse Hill.
 It is easily accessed by car as well as by public transport.
 We have ample onsite parking.

 Established over 50 years ago Castlebrook Memorial Park provides the perfect setting as the final resting place of your love one with its manicured lawns, beautifully tended flower gardens, shrubs and trees.
 The serenity and tranquil beauty of Castlebrook Memorial Park provides comfort for visitors who come to pay their respects.

 Castlebrook caters for people of many religious, ethnic and heritage groups and we offer a wide range of options to commemorate and celebrate your loved one.
 All options are designed to reflect personal preferences, and are in keeping with cultural and religious requirements – all within a wide range of budgets.

 Our Family Service Advisors are dedicated and professional who are onsite at your convenience to fully explain your options, including any requirements to pre-arrange your personalised memorial needs.

 We are very proud of Castlebrook Memorial Park's appearance.
 Our full-time grounds staff work diligently to maintain our high standard of perpetual maintenance.

 Having served The Hills District in Sydney for more than 50 years, almost every family will have a connection to us.
 We are also easily accessed, as we are conveniently located on Windsor Road, opposite Rouse Hill Town Centre.